 We are big fans of efficiency, in both design and process.
 When we launched Dooley Cummins, we wanted to do things a little differently from other firms.

 So, we chose to focus on what matters the most – the client relationship– and reduce superfluous effort and unnecessary back and forth.

 The solution is our systematic design process, which is outlined below.
 We require clients to sign-off on the work completed at each stage, to minimise re-work and ensure programs are met.
 Project cost estimates are also provided at several key points in the process, as no one likes surprises when it comes to budgets.

 We are all for modern technologies and work practices; we work from a cloud-based system, use an integrated project management system and the most advanced BIM modelling software available, Revit.
 This enables us to work with client-friendly three-dimensional images for those not familiar with looking at traditional plans and blueprints.

-Stage A. Pre-Design
+Stage A. Concept Design

 This stage is all about background research prior to putting pen to paper.
 We work with you to develop a detailed brief outlining the way your family lives, everything from where you drop your bag or wellingtons when you walk into the house to how you want to feel when you wake up in the morning.
 We will also help you gather images that visually represent the look and mood you would like your new home to have.

 This deep dive also involves detailing the programmatic brief and determining what type of rooms are needed, how many and at what size.
 We spend time here considering the different zones, how they will interact, and yes, how to design around that grand piano or snooker table you have had in storage.